flutter/website/src/docs/index.md

   * [Writing custom platform-specific code][] {% comment %}https://github.com/flutter/website/pull/3816{% endcomment %}
 * Added an [Obfuscating Dart code][] page.
   (Moved from the wiki and updated as of the 1.16.2 release.) {% comment %}https://github.com/flutter/website/pull/3846 and https://github.com/flutter/website/pull/3849{% endcomment %}
+* A new page on using [Xcode 11.4][] and how to manually update your project.
+The tooling, which automatically updates your configuration when possible, may direct you to this page if it detects that it's needed.
+* A new page on [Managing plugins and dependencies in add-to-app][add2app] when developing for Android.

 Other newness: